 But that was before this screen grab from an as yet unknown video that shows the South Tower hole from a center left perspective.
 Ironically enough I think it comes from Judy Wood.
 How could she have missed this evidence?

 This is the original shot (which appears to have been scrubbed from the web):

 Notice this piece of aluminum sheeting is still upright, but bent outward.

 The columns were gouged, and on the fifth column from the left, the missile warhead passed through the column, but behind the cladding, which can be seen bent out by something circular, striking at an oblique trajectory of somewhere around 10 degrees from parallel.

-This is evidence that again proves no plane could have possibly have hit head on and gouged out three sides of a steel column, but failed to cut through the aluminum sheeting that covered those three sides.
+This is evidence that again proves no plane could have possibly hit head-on and gouged-out three sides of a steel column, but failed to cut through the aluminum sheeting that covered those three sides.

 Missiles dunnit.
 No doubt about it.

 I am working on a video on this as well.